mlanza/seqkit/README.md

 ### Ergonomics

 The kit was designed to minimize ceremony, to compose, and to mind the Unix philosophy.
 The `notes` commands, for example, can receive the primary operand directly or via stdin.
-With embedded spaces being somewhat typical, that's modeled below.
+With embedded spaces being an ordinary concern, that's modeled below.

 #### Show pages having certain tags